KryptonBlockchain/KryptonBlockchain/README.md

 # KryptonBlockchain

 Welcome to Krypton, a new vision for the internet.
-Essentially, this is a decentralized ISP which is powered by the blockchain.
+We believe that privacy is a right not a options.
+ISP have a virtual monopoly over your data doing with it as they please.
+We are creating a decentralized isp.
 This gives freedom and power to the individual and takes it away from the big corporations that are ISPs.
+We plan on creating nodes all around the world which indivual host themselve they're preventing a large database of data for you to be tracked.

 More info coming soon.